google-ar/WebARonTango/README.md

 Please also review the [Known issues](#known_issues) section to better understand some drawbacks in the form of log and warning messages for using this approach.

 ## <a name="using_the_webar_apis_in_threejs">Using the WebAR APIs in ThreeJS</a>

+**NOTE:** If you are using ThreeJS r86 and above you can stop reading as there is no need to make any modification to ThreeJS to make the Chromium WebAR prototype to work along with it.

 As mentioned in the [previous section](#overview_of_the_webar_apis), in order to use the video feed from the underlying Tango platform, there's the need to use a WebGL extension that is not available in the WebGL standard at the moment.
 The Chromium implementation in this repository activates it so fragment shaders may use it.
 In the case of ThreeJS, as it internally maps the uniforms in the shaders, a modification to the engine/library is required.
 It is a simple modification and we are working on making it available in future releases of ThreeJS directly.